ogamel/adaptive_genome/research_notes.md

 Could this all somehow be trivial?
 No. It shows GERP (variation) is largely a function of kmer.
 How much?
-For k=3, std. dev. of all the means across (kmer, strand, frame, pos) tuples is about 1.275, while mean std. dev. within a single tuple is 0.55.
-So more than half the variation seems to be explained by the tuple?
+For k=3, std. dev. of all the means across (kmer, strand, frame, pos) tuples is about 1.275, while mean std. dev. within a single tuple is 2.4.
+So a good explanation, but most variation is still within a given tuple.
 (TODO: Verify this)

 For each kmer, first two codon positions have positive GERP, i.e. don't vary much, and the final one